News

 Whether you are visiting Aurora, Nebraska for the first time or you’re a regular visitor, there is much to explore within the community, as well as throughout the surrounding Hamilton County area.
 You may not be able to take in all of the incredible experiences Aurora has to offer in just one trip, so fair warning: you might need to start planning a follow-up visit (or just move here!).

-If, sadly, you have to narrow it down to just a few Aurora experiences, here’s your guide to the top ten things to do when visiting our small town.
+If, sadly, you have to narrow it down to just a few Aurora experiences, here’s your guide to the top ten things to do when visiting our town.

-1. Visit the Edgerton Explorit Center
+1. Experience the Edgerton Explorit Center

 Photo courtesy of Edgerton Explorit Center.